dscgeu/30daysofdev/tracks/web/web.md

 **What you can learn?**

 -   Frontend : Reactjs / Angular / Vue / Swelte
--   Backend : nodejs(with express)/ GoLang
+-   Backend : Nodejs(with Express)/ GoLang
 -   Databses : mongo / sql( mysql,postgresSQL) database / firebase realtime / FaunaDB

 **There is more!**